 Make sure your nails are super clean before you work with food.
-Remove any access dirt underneath your nails using the sharp edge of a nail file, before you wash your hands and make sure you get rid of all the soap underneath you fingernails when rinsing.
+Remove any access dirt underneath your nails using the sharp edge of a nail file, before you wash your hands and make sure you get rid of all the soap underneath your fingernails when rinsing.
 Scrubbing your nails with a nailbrush will also help.

 6. Be Careful Where You Buy Your Food

 Not all food establishments comply with minimum food safety and hygiene requirements.
-Many food establishments, especially those located downtown and street vendors do not take hygiene seriously.
+Many food establishments, especially those located downtown and street vendors, do not take hygiene seriously.

 Although the food may be tasty and cheap, it could be prepared in a filthy kitchen.
-You might just end up with food poisoning and soon find yourself in hospital.
+You might end up with food poisoning and soon find yourself in hospital.
 It is shocking what happens in many kitchens!
-Cockroaches are nocturnal and normally shy, but they are running around during daylight.
+Cockroaches are nocturnal and naturally shy, but they are running around during daylight.
 This only means they have become comfortable with their living arrangements.